Krzysiekzd/Sequence_Flow/README.md

 # Sequence Flow
 Sequence Flow is a small web application that allows you to easily visualize Multiple Sequence Alignments with an innovative approach - using Sankey diagrams.
-The production version is available under https://sequenceflow.mimuw.edu.pl/.
+The production version is available at https://sequenceflow.mimuw.edu.pl/.

 ## How to start locally
 __(Should be used with Python 3.11)__
 In order to start the application:
 1. Download the repository
 2. It's recommended to create a virtual Python environment and activate it
-3. Install the packages from the `requirements.txt` file an run the application with the following commands:
+3. Install the packages from the `requirements.txt` file and run the application with the following commands:
 ```bash
 pip install -r requirements.txt
 python3 app.py